People

 email

 Annie received a BS in Cognitive Science with an emphasis in Neuroscience from UC Davis in June of 2022.
-She works as an administrative assistant to Dr. Paz.
+She works as an administrative associate to Dr. Paz.
 Annie has been locally in the Bay Area her whole life, and is looking forward to new adventures with Gladstone.
 She spends her free time running, reading, or baking.

 Seydi Sanchez (2023-present)